tteeoo/rco/defaults/README.txt

 				    Directories

-			    - src/: all of the source code.
+			    - src/: all of the source code

 			    - defaults/: where the default config and object files are, as well as the license, and a non-markdown README

-			    - scripts/: various useful scripts.
+			    - scripts/: various useful scripts

 			    - pkg/: package files for different distros

 				    Branches

-			    - master: the latest stable release.
+			    - master: the latest stable release

-			    - testing: for development use only. master will be merged with this once a release is ready.
+			    - testing: for development use only. master will be merged with this once a release is ready

 					    LICENSE